October 4, 2019

 AWA believes that in order to preserve the integrity of Kakwa, we must:

-Kakwa lies within the Foreland tectonostratigraphic division of the Canadian Cordillera, and is underlain by a sequence of carbonate and clastic sedimentary rocks ranging from Late Precambian (> 600 Million Years) to Early Creataceous (<135 milliom years)in age (Government of British Colombia 1991).
+Kakwa lies within the Foreland tectonostratigraphic division of the Canadian Cordillera, and is underlain by a sequence of carbonate and clastic sedimentary rocks ranging from Late Precambian (> 600 Million Years) to Early Creataceous (< 135 million years) in age (Government of British Colombia 1991).
 Folds southwest-dipping, and northeasterly directed thrust faults are dominant structures in the area, with major thrust sheets containing strata that decrease in age towards the northeast.

-Kakwa landscapes support a high level of biodiversity, providing essential habitat for caribou, big horned sheep, grizzly bears, wolves, Athabasca rainbow, and Arctic grayling.
-Kakwa Wildland Provincial Park is the only legislative protected area within Kakwa.
+Kakwa landscapes support a high level of biodiversity, providing essential habitat for caribou, big horned sheep, grizzly bears, wolves, and Arctic grayling.
+Kakwa Wildland Provincial Park is the only large legislative protected area within Kakwa.

 Caw Ridge, an alpine Subregion of Kakwa, is an unprotected ecological hotspot of particular concern.
 Approximately 21 km2 in size, Caw Ridge hosts a wide variety of wildlife including mountain goats, grizzly bears, and is also the winter range for the Redrock–Prairie Creek and the Narraway caribou herds.
 This area has been inundated by industrial developments and rigorous off highway vehicle recreational activities, and as such, has been one of AWA’s long standing Areas of Concern.
 AWA is seeking legislated protection and management similar to that of Willmore Wilderness Park, which does not allow use of motorized vehicles or new industrial activity.